-The following methods and inputs were used by the Bank's management in estimating the fair values of financial instruments whose fair value is not measured on a recurring basis:
+The following methods and inputs were used by the Bank's management in estimating the fair values of financial instruments not measured at fair value:

 Financial instruments with carrying value that approximates fair value

 The carrying value of certain financial assets, including cash and due from banks, interest-bearing deposits in banks, customers' liabilities under acceptances and certain financial liabilities including customer's demand and time deposits, securities sold under repurchase agreements and acceptances outstanding, due to their short-term nature, is considered to approximate their fair value.
 These instruments are classified in level 2.